k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/03_fabric_commonDB_flow.md

 ## Synchronization Flow

+2 types of transactions can be differentiated:
+- Short message updates - update's content on Kafka queue.
+- Long message updates - update's content stored on Cassandra

-2 types of transactions can be differentiated Short or long message (kafka vs Cassandra) depending on whether the update exceeds
+2 different flows occur for each of these cases, depending on whether the update content size exceeds 1000 rows or not.

 ### Short Message